 Proper Wing Chun technique avoids hard blocks like those seen in Karate, Muay Thai, Taekwondo, or Krav Maga.

-Below reviewing the list of common Wing Chun blocks below, it’s important to understand that Wing Chun defense is designed to deflect and parry attacks.
+After reviewing the list of common Wing Chun blocks below, it’s important to understand that Wing Chun’s defense is designed to deflect and parry attacks.
 Not smash against them.

-The reason is because smashing attacks requires you to use force-against-force.
-This isn’t practical or safe because the person with more weight or strength wins.
+The reason is that smashing attacks requires you to use force-against-force.
+This technique isn’t practical or safe because the person with more weight or strength wins.
 And there will always be someone bigger and stronger than you.

 On the other hand, a deflection or parry allows you to use your opponent’s force against himself, giving you the advantage of leverage.